NickKornienko/nQueens/README.md

-The core classes, functions, and methods that will be necessary are:

 1. `NQueens` class: This class will encapsulate the logic for solving the n-queens problem.
     - `__init__(self, size: int)`: Initializes an instance of the `NQueens` class.
     - `solve(self)`: Solves the n-queens problem.